 What is the faith tradition of your student body?

-Approximately two-thirds of the student body is Catholic.
+More than half of the student body is Catholic.
 DeMatha respects and is accepting of all faith traditions and many are represented in our student body.

 How diverse is your student body?